AI-POWERED DOCS

 Create Your First Recipe (OV20i)

 This is where your camera becomes an AI inspector.
-A recipe is a complete package (image settings, alignment, inspection regions, AI model, and output rules) bundled together for one specific inspection task.
+A recipe is a complete package (image settings, alignment, regions of interest (ROIs), AI model, and output rules) bundled together for one specific inspection task.

 You can have as many recipes as you want on a camera.
 Each one can be saved, backed up, transferred to other cameras, and version controlled.